mkkellogg/GaussianSplats3D/README.md

 | `enableOptionalEffects` | When true, allows for usage of extra properties and attributes during rendering for effects such as opacity adjustment.
 Default is `false` for performance reasons.
 These properties are separate from transform properties (scale, rotation, position) that are enabled by the `dynamicScene` parameter.
 | `plyInMemoryCompressionLevel` | Level to compress `.ply` files when loading them for direct rendering (not exporting to `.ksplat`).
 Valid values are the same as `.ksplat` compression levels (0, 1, or 2).
 Default is 2.
 | `freeIntermediateSplatData` | When true, the intermediate splat data that is the result of decompressing splat bufffer(s) and used to populate data textures will be freed.
 This will reduces memory usage, but if that data needs to be modified it will need to be re-populated from the splat buffer(s).
 Defaults to `false`.
+| `splatRenderMode` | Determine which splat rendering mode to enable.
+Valid values are defined in the `SplatRenderMode` enum: `ThreeD` and `TwoD`. `ThreeD` is the original/traditional mode and `TwoD` is the new mode described here: https://surfsplatting.github.io/
 <br>

 ### Creating KSPLAT files